 Use the Page Name text box to give your Module Item a sensible title, then click Add Item:

 You will see your Hypothesis-enabled Module Item listed on the Modules page.
-When your students click on the Module item, the web page or document will open with Hypothesis enabled and scoped to your automatically-provisioned private group:
+When your students click on the Module item, the web page or document will open with Hypothesis enabled: